gyorilab/emmaa/doc/reports/askee_month9_report.rst

 object are involved.
 As a result, we can display both textual and non-textual evidence for a given statement coming from different papers.

 .. image:: ../_static/images/xdd_stmt_figures.png
     :align: center
     :scale: 20%

-In the image above the text evidence and figures for the statement "ACE2 binds SARS-CoV-2" is shown.
-Both text and figures are from different papers and have links to original publications.
+In the image above the text evidence and figures for the statement "ACE2 binds SARS-CoV-2" are shown.
+Both text and figures are from different papers and have links to the original publications.

 Integration with the Uncharted UI
 ---------------------------------